sjroma/fccWebDesignProjects/personalPortfolioWebpage/README.md

 * **User Story #9:** My portfolio should have at least one media query.
 * **User Story #10:** The height of the welcome section should be equal to the height of the viewport.
 * **User Story #11:** The navbar should always be at the top of the viewport.

-* You can build your project by forking this CodePen pen.
-Or you can use this CDN link to run the tests in any environment you like: `<script scr="https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js"></script>`
+You can build your project by forking [this CodePen pen](https://codepen.io/freeCodeCamp/pen/MJjpwO).
+Or you can use this CDN link to run the tests in any environment you like: `<script src="https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js"></script>`

-* Once you're done, submit the URL to your working project with all its tests passing.
+Once you're done, submit the URL to your working project with all its tests passing.

 ##### ~/freeCodeCamp/fccWebDesignProjects/personalPortfolioWebpage